How to Prevent Split Ends for Silky Smooth Locks

 Apply Deep Conditioner

 No split end prevention plan is complete without a weekly deep condition.
-Applying a thicker conditioner with deeply nourishing ingredients such as olive oil, which can arm the hair with strengthening antioxidants such as vitamin E as well as deeply nourishing omega-3 fatty acids, can breathe new life back into your hair — particularly your ends, which need it the most.
+Applying a thicker conditioner with deeply nourishing ingredients can breathe new life back into your hair — particularly your ends, which need it the most.
 Using a weekly conditioning treatment can also promote smooth, frizz-free hair that looks shiny and sleek just like the commercials!

 Comb Wet Hair

 We are all guilty of raking through our wet hair with our go-to paddle brush.
-However, if you are concerned with how to prevent split ends, we want to avoid this bad habit as much as possible.
-After washing your hair and towel drying, reach for a wide-toothed comb to detangle and brush out ends.
-Wide-toothed combs are great for working through strands without the tugging and pulling — which leads to, you guessed it, breakage — that an everyday brush can bring.
+However, if you want to prevent split ends, avoid this habit as much as possible.
+After washing your hair and drying with a microfiber towel, reach for a wide-toothed comb and our natural, strengthening Murumuru Leave-In Conditioner.
+Wide-toothed combs and leave-in hair conditioners are great for detangling strands without the tugging and pulling — which leads to, you guessed it, breakage — that an everyday brush can bring.

 Don’t Make Hot Tools a Regular Thing